-In Canada, the provincial governments of British Columbia, Manitoba, and Saskatchewan offer basic automobile insurance coverage.
-In Quebec, the provincial government and private insurers split auto insurance coverage.
+In Canada, the provincial governments of British Columbia, Manitoba, and Saskatchewan offer basic automobile insurance coverage; additional coverage can be purchased from private insurers.
+In Quebec, the provincial government requires drivers to buy bodily injury coverage from the government insurer and property damage coverage from from a private insurer.
 In all other provinces and territories, private insurers provide auto insurance.
 Public insurance requires just one price for coverage, while private insurance companies' rates may vary.
 Manitoba, Ontario, Quebec, and Saskatchewan have adopted variations of no-fault insurance, in which an injured person's own insurance covers his or her damages and injuries regardless of fault, and a victim's ability to sue the driver at fault is limited.
 The person deemed responsible for the accident is responsible for the deductible payment.
-The goal of no-fault insurance is to lower the incidence of court cases, and thus the cost of legal action against a third party, and to speed up compensation for victims (Kapoor et al., 2015).
+The goal of no-fault insurance is to lower the incidence of court cases, and thus the cost of legal action against a third party, and to speed up compensation for victims (Kapoor et al., 2023).